 The Packhorse Gallery is an innovative creative arts project run by Support to Recovery, a Kirklees mental health charity.

 The Gallery first opened its doors to the public in late June 2012, initially based in a shop unit in the downstairs area of the Packhorse Shopping Centre, Huddersfield.
-However, we had big plans for expanding the scope of the Gallery.
+However, we always had plans for expanding the scope of the Gallery.
 The project had already secured funding from Kirklees Community Partnerships and SWYMHT Creative Minds, with a view to creating a creativity destination and encouraging open conversations about mental health and reducing the surrounding stigma.
 After negotiations with New River Retail, the owners of the Packhorse Shopping Centre, about the upstairs area that had previously been a gym and the hard work of so many people, we transformed an unused space into our creative vision.
 In November 2012, the new Gallery upstairs in the Packhorse Shopping Centre was officially opened with a celebration event that also marked the first birthday of Creative Minds.